Personal Finance, Sustainable Life

 • Carrots and celery spoil quickly if not stored in an airtight container.
 I use a reusable gallon silicon bag for storing my vegetables.
 You can also wrap it in aluminum foil or store in a resealable produce container.
 Be sure to chop off the greens before storing.

-• I use clear glass containers to store leftovers-if I can see what’s in a container I’m much more likely to use it!
+• I use clear glass containers to store leftovers: If I can see what’s in a container I’m much more likely to use it.
 And I’ve learned to label anything that goes into the freezer.
-Buy some freezer tape and a permanent marker and you’ll never feed your child kong stuffing thinking it is frozen soup (this almost happened to me except it looked a little odd, and I smelled it before serving).
+Purchase some freezer tape and a permanent marker and you’ll never feed your child kong stuffing thinking it is frozen soup (this almost happened to me except it looked a little odd, and I smelled it before serving).

 If you wish to read more on proper fruit and vegetable storage, here is a link to a great article on storing fruit and vegetables: How to Store Fruits and Vegetables to Reduce Waste.